Speyeria

 Speyeria, commonly known as greater fritillaries, is a genus of butterflies in the family Nymphalidae commonly found in North America, Europe, and Asia.

-Some authors used to consider this taxon a subgenus of Argynnis, but it has been reestablished as a separate genus in 2017.
+Some authors used to consider this taxon a subgenus of Argynnis, but it was reestablished as a separate genus in 2017.

 Species

 The genus has 3 species in Eurasia (these were formerly known as genus Mesoacidalia, now a synonym of Speyeria):